yingzima/Stock-Market-Prediction/README.md

 Finally, we predict the stock returns of Southwest Airlines for 2003 and 2011, and compare the prediction errors for both years.

+A model is developed using linear regression to predict daily stock returns of Southwest Airline in 2003 and 2011, with ASPE less than 0.032% and 0.026% respectively.